 5.2.3.
 Medium Permeability Determines the Interdisciplinary Knowledge Flow in HER

 In the interdisciplinary knowledge flow of HER, whether relevant knowledge can be absorbed by HER depends on whether it helps to explain higher education phenomena, reveal the laws of higher education, and solve higher education problems.
-The more similar the knowledge is to the research topics/problems HER focuses, the higher the frequency of knowledge flow.
+The more similar the knowledge is to the research topics/problems on which HER focuses, the higher the frequency of the knowledge flow.
 The same is true for the knowledge diffusion phenomenon in HER; whether the knowledge and principles embedded in HER can make corresponding contributions to other disciplines/fields is a key condition for its interdisciplinary knowledge flow.
-This aligns with Lewin’s (1947) gatekeeper theory, which posits that information flows along certain channels within gatekeeperguarded gate areas during the dissemination process, and only information that meets group standards or the gatekeeper’s value specifications can be allowed into the channel for dissemination.
+This aligns with Lewin’s (1947) gatekeeper theory, which posits that information flows along certain channels within gatekeeper-guarded gate areas during the dissemination process, and only information that meets group standards or the gatekeeper’s value specifications can be allowed into the channel for dissemination.
 Conversely, information that does not meet these criteria is filtered out and cannot enter the organization (Lewin, 1947).
-Some scholars have found that the more culturally similar the two parties in knowledge flow are, the smoother the knowledge flow will be; on the other hand, the greater the cultural difference between the knowledge receiver and sender, the more difficult it is for knowledge to flow between them (Albert et al., 2022).
-Ghoshal Bartlett (1988) also pointed out that transmission channels and paths are important factors affecting the efficiency of knowledge flow.
+Some scholars have found that the more culturally similar the two parties in knowledge flow are, the smoother the knowledge flow will be; on the other hand, the greater the cultural difference between the knowledge receiver and sender, the more difficult it is for knowledge to flow between them (Albert et al., 2022a).
+Ghoshal and Bartlett (1988) also pointed out that transmission channels and paths are important factors affecting the efficiency of knowledge flow.
 In addition, Teichler and Sadlak (2000) categorize higher education researchers into six types: discipline-based temporary higher education researchers, discipline-based long-term higher education researchers, theme-based academic higher education researchers, applied higher education researchers (policy researchers, institutional researchers), consultants, and practical reflectors.
 The different starting and ending points in Teichler and Sadlak (2000) lead to an increasingly pronounced gatekeeper effect.

 6. Conclusions and Implications

 In the process of interdisciplinary knowledge flow in HER, the spillover amount of knowledge exchange between HER and other disciplines/fields is less than the absorption amount, and the knowledge flow is “knowledge input type”.
 The phenomenon of “reciprocal assimilation” between HER and other disciplines/fields is significant, and the knowledge network shows the characteristics of “family resemblance”.
-In addition, interdisciplinary knowledge flow in HER is influenced by three factors, among which, knowledge slope plays a promoting role, knowledge stickiness plays a hindering role, and the flow medium has a “gatekeeper” effect in process.
+In addition, interdisciplinary knowledge flow in HER is influenced by three factors, among which, knowledge slope plays a promoting role, knowledge stickiness plays a hindering role, and the flow medium has a “gatekeeper” effect in the process.